-Doris Day was born on April 3, 1924, in Cincinnati, Ohio.
+Doris Day was born on April 3, 1922, in Cincinnati, Ohio.
 She sang with several big bands before going solo in 1947.
 In the 1950s, she made a series of popular film musicals, including Calamity Jane (1953) and The Pajama Game (1957).
-Day is an advocate for animal rights and founded several organizations devoted to the cause.
+Day is an advocate for animal welfare and founded several organizations devoted to the cause.

 A top film star of the 1950s and 1960s, Doris Day is best known for her work in such films as The Pajama Game (1957), Pillow Talk (1959) and That Touch of Mink (1962).
 The Hollywood star started out as a dancer and turned to singing after injuring her leg in a car accident as a young teen.

 Born Doris von Kappelhoff, Day studied ballet and tap dance growing up.
 She even won a local dance contest with her partner Jerry Doherty in her early teens.
 But her dreams of dancing professionally were shattered along with her leg in a 1937 car accident.
 The daughter of a music teacher, Day started taking voice lessons during her recovery.
 Ella Fitzgerald was one of her early inspirations as she developed her own vocal style.

 Day's first singing performances were on local radio programs.
 She also sang with bandleader Barney Rapp and his group for a time.
 Rapp encouraged her to adopt a stage name, and she changed her last name to Day after the song "Day After Day."